Common residency application requirements

 3. First-time passage.

-Programs often require that candidates must pass USMLE Step 1,2 on the first attempt to shortlist candidates.
+Programs often require that candidates must pass USMLE Step 1 and 2 on the first attempt to shortlist candidates.
+Without a doubt, all programs prefer first attempt passage.
+However, some programs may consider candidates with a second successful attempt under special circumstances (very high scores, etc.).

 4. The number of attempts